ANIMAL AND PLANT HEALTH INSPECTION SERVICE (APHIS)

 A USDA License is required for a Dealer, defined as any person who buys, or sells, or negotiates the purchase or sale of animals for pets for one of the following 6 uses:

-Research, teaching, testing, experimentation, exhibition*, use as a pet.
+Research, teaching, testing, experimentation, exhibition (to the public for compensation), use as a pet.
 A Dealer is also anyone who buys or sells dogs at the wholesale level for hunting, security, or breeding purposes.

-SIGHT UNSEEN SALES.
-All breeders who sell animals sight unseen and who maintain more than 4 breeding females must be licensed by the USDA.
+All breeders who sell animals SIGHT UNSEEN and who maintain more than 4 breeding females must be licensed by the USDA.
 This includes the following list of pets: Dogs, cats, rabbits, guinea pigs, hamsters, gerbils, rats, mice, gophers, chinchilla, domestic ferrets.

 NOTE.
 The final rule has raised many additional questions for breeders since most breeding programs do NOT fall into neat categories but encompass multiple levels of competition and types of sales; hunting dog kennels have variations as well with dogs used for more than one purpose.
 We are working to provide additional clarification and will post when information becomes available.